 Medals for maximum enjoyment

-With five annual international tasting competitions, German Wine Marketing is indispensable as a guarantee of quality in the international wine industry – it provides wine connoisseurs with important guidelines from the wine shop to the wine bar.
+With four annual international tasting competitions, German Wine Marketing is indispensable as a guarantee of quality in the international wine industry – it provides wine connoisseurs with important guidelines from the wine shop to the wine bar.